About Off the Street, On Your Feet: Sleep Out Supporting Homeless Families

 Helping homeless families achieve self-sufficiency.

-We provide supportive services through our shelter on Boulevard Avenue, our scattered-site apartment rapid re-housing program Homeless to Homes (H2H), and our newly launched New Horizons program for chronically homeless families.
+We provide supportive services through our shelter on Boulevard, our scattered-site apartment rapid re-housing program Homeless to Homes (H2H), our Home Again rapid rehousing and homelessness prevention program, and our newly launched New Horizons program for chronically homeless families.
 All families have up to two years of follow-up support after leaving direct services.

 Nicholas House understands that providing basic subsistence – food and shelter – is necessary but not sufficient to prevent most homeless families from becoming homeless again.
 Three main goals and three unique factors make Nicholas House an incredibly special place where positive, lasting change happens.

 Our mission makes a difference.
-70% of families maintain their own housing a year or more after exiting Nicholas House.
+More than 80% of families maintain their own housing a year or more after exiting Nicholas House.

 Three Main Goals